SADDLE

 Stain as used in ceramics: stains are inorganic colors purchased as powder that are added to different types of bodies, slips, glazes and enamels and used for in-glaze and under-glaze decorating, Stains are prepared to use at different temperatures, but the same colors when fired at different temperatures are never exactly the same.

-2) It is a tube of clay, with the design round the outside and a hole through the middle, so a handle can be attached to it.
-These are rolled over clay, to repeat a pattern by indenting.
-If you have many, take into account they should be hung-up, so you know where they are.
-These are known as roulette wheels
+2) It is a tube of clay with the design round the outside and a hole through the middle, so a handle can be attached to it.
+These are rolled over clay to repeat a pattern by indenting.
+If you have many, take into account they should be hung up, so you know where they are.
+These are known as roulette wheels.

-es: SOPORTE
+es: ESTANTES

 Stand is a piece of furniture in an upright or vertical position used to hold, rest or display work on.
 There are different stands used for different specialties.
 You will find stands in the following sections

-See: Plate stand – Tile stand
+Read more about: Plate stand / Tile stand

 es: PLANTILLA: (1)

-a) Plastic paper with two spaces cut out, on top of a prepared tile. b) The tile being painted. c) The tile painted. d) The plastic taken off to show the painted parts against the white background. e) Plastic paper cut out to form a shape, on top of the tile going to be painted. f) Holding the two parts in place the rest of the tile is painted. g) The spaces painted. h) The plastic taken of leaving the two shapes the white of the base.
+e) Plastic paper cut out to form a shape, on top of the tile that is going to be painted. f) Holding the two parts in place the rest of the tile is painted. g) The spaces painted. h) The plastic taken off leaving the two shapes showing the white of the base.

 Three ways to prepare paper to make it less absorbent;